Model types and properties

 The inner structure of the workflow block for a Studio-generated symbolic model is illustrated below.

 The block accepts a JSON with plain text, "enriched" text, that is text with graphical layout information (the output of the Extract Converter processor) or text divided in sections, plus optional additional input, like side-by-side document data and options.
-See the next article for a description of the input JSON.
+See the next article for a description of the input variables.

 NL Core performs NLU analysis of the text, producing text features that are used by NL Core itself as the operands of hand written categorization or extraction rules.
 Hand written rules can exploit all the expressiveness of the rules language, something that automatically generated rules do not.